HITESHLPATEL/hiteshlpatel.github.io/_pages/about.md

 ---
-layout: single
-title: "About"
-permalink: /about/
+permalink: /
+title: "About me"
+excerpt: "About me"
 author_profile: true
-nav_order: 1
+redirect_from:
+  - /about/
+  - /about.html
 ---

 ![Alt text](/images/robots.png)